Xelmar-tech/Paynest-SC/README.md

 </div>

-## ✨ What is PayNest?
+## ✨ What is Paynest?

-PayNest is a comprehensive **Aragon DAO plugin** that revolutionizes how decentralized organizations handle payments.
+Paynest is a comprehensive **Aragon DAO plugin** that revolutionizes how decentralized organizations handle payments.
 Say goodbye to copying wallet addresses and manual payment processing—PayNest brings traditional payroll systems to the blockchain with modern UX.

 <table>
 <tr>